Week by week guide

-Baby's development at 21 weeks pregnant
+What happens at 21 weeks pregnant?

-Your baby at 21 weeks is now the size of a scrumptious carrot.
-Her senses have developed enough to pick up the aromatic molecules from the things you eat, drink and even smell as they pass to baby through your amniotic fluid.
-By the time your little one is born, her sense of smell will identify your skin, your milk, and her taste buds will enjoy things with a sweet taste (because amniotic fluid is slightly sweet).
-The most amazing bit is that baby will be partial to your favourite foods in late pregnancy too.
-Soon her brain will be mature enough to memorise sensory experiences, so your eating habits can train baby to like what you like.
-She can also hear now so it’s a great time to get her into your favourite bands.
+Your baby at 21 weeks pregnant is now the size of a scrumptious carrot.
+Baby’s senses have developed enough to pick up the aromatic molecules from the things you eat, drink and even smell as they pass to baby through your amniotic fluid.
+By the time your little one is born, their sense of smell will identify your skin, your milk, and their taste buds will develop flavour preferences through the amniotic fluid and the food you eat.

-Nutrition at 21 weeks pregnant
+What to eat at 21 weeks pregnant?

-- Eat five small meals a day, instead of three large ones
+Eat five small meals a day, instead of three large ones

-- Eat slower and chew every mouthful properly
+Eat slower and chew every mouthful properly

-- Feel the burn at night?
+Feel the burn at night?
 Prop your head with extra pillows so the acid doesn’t rise

 Heavy legs?
-Poor circulation could be the culprit, that’s because blood flow increases by nearly 50% during pregnancy putting extra strain on your veins and vessels.
+Poor circulation could be the culprit, that’s because blood flow during pregnancy increases by nearly 50% putting extra strain on your veins and vessels.

 Here are a few tips to help those poor pins:

-- Drink at least two litres of water a day
+Drink at least two litres of water a day

-- Try and fit in a half hour walk each day
+Try and fit in a half hour walk each day

-- Wear a slight heel to maintain muscle tone in your legs
+Wear a slight heel to maintain muscle tone in your legs

-- Sleep on your left side with your legs elevated to relieve the pressure of baby lying on your larger blood vessels
+Sleep on your left side with your legs elevated to relieve the pressure of baby lying on your larger blood vessels

 Spray cold water on the backs of your legs when you’re in the shower: refreshing and effective